pudo-attic/storyweb/README.md

     bower install

-To create a new database, run the following command:
+To create a new database and search index, run the following command:

     python storyweb/manage.py upgrade